porya-gohary/schedule_abstraction-main/README.md

 *Proceedings of the 30th Euromicro Conference on Real-Time Systems (ECRTS 2018)*, pp. 9:1–9:23, July 2018.

-The uniprocessor analysis (Nasri & Brandenburg, 2017) is exact (in the absence of precedence constraints); the multiprocessor analyses (Nasri et al., 2018, 2019)(Srinivasa et al, 2024) are not.
+The uniprocessor analysis (Nasri & Brandenburg, 2017) is exact (at least in the absence of precedence constraints); the multiprocessor analyses (Nasri et al., 2018, 2019)(Srinivasa et al, 2024) are sufficient.

 ## Dependencies